OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 Click **SAVE AND TEST** to confirm the account can interact with Azure.
 Octopus will then attempt to use the account credentials to access the Azure Resource Management (ARM) API and list the Resource Groups in that subscription.
 You may need to whitelist the IP Addresses for the Azure Data Center you are targeting.
 See [deploying to Azure via a Firewall](/docs/deployment-examples/azure-deployments/index.md) for more details.

-## Creating a New Service Principal Credential
+## Creating a new Service Principal credential

 If you need to create a new **Service Principal Credential** this can be done either with [PowerShell](#new-add-service-principal-credential-with-powershell) or the [Azure Portal](#new-add-service-principal-credential-azure-portal).

-### Step 1: Creating a New AAD Service Principal Credential
+### Step 1: Creating a new AAD Service Principal credential

 #### Using PowerShell {#new-add-service-principal-credential-with-powershell}